 Day 2 in Normandy

-Leave Bayeux in the morning and visit the American Cemetery in Normandy.
+Leave Bayeux in the morning and visit the American Cemetery.
 Spend as much time here as possible, before heading inland to the German Cemetery at La Cambe.

 Visiting the Beaches of Normandy